 Cost: Programs are $175 for a maximum of 35 children and 6 adults.

-With generous support from the Gray Foundation, the Rowe Family Foundation, and the Stavros Niarchos Foundation, public and charter schools in zip code 10029 in East Harlem and all public and charter schools in the Bronx will have their field trip fees waived.
+With generous support from the Stavros Niarchos Foundation, underserved Title I public and charter schools in all five boroughs will have their field trip fee waived.

 Programs: Gallery programs provide 60-minute interactive tours in the Museum’s exhibitions.
 History Labs are 75-minute programs that provide content-rich, hands-on experiences in the Museum’s classrooms that are specially designed for elementary school students.
 Programs can be modified for groups of all needs and abilities.